rather-labs/Whatsapp-bot/backend-bot/README.md

 # WhatsApp Bot with Smart Wallet

 A WhatsApp bot built with Node.js and whatsapp-web.js that includes wallet functionality for token management and contact handling.
+Built with a clean, modular architecture for maintainability and scalability.

 ## Features